 A radiation oncologist monitors the Gamma Knife procedure in progress.

 Unlike the Gamma Knife, the LINAC machine moves and rotates around the target during treatment to deliver radiation beams from different angles.
-You and the bed do not move.
 The treatment takes less than an hour.

 During the procedure: